bshort0/CrossSearchCrawler/README.md

 	python main.py validate-csv /path/to/folder/
 ```

-This command validates csv files within the folder that give to it.
+validate-csv validates csv files within the folder that give to it.
 This is needed because IEEE xplore escapes commas with double quote characters.
 Sometimes the way the escaping is done breaks valid CSV.
 Thus, raw data downloaded from IEEE xplore must be validated to ensure that it will work with this script.

 ```shell
 	python main.py load /path/to/folder/
 ```

-This command loads data from files in the input folder and puts those entries into the database.
+load loads data from files in the input folder and puts those entries into the database.
 It is assumed that the only files in the folder are validated (using validate-csv) CSV files downloaded from IEEE xplore.